-Our 2023 Lavender Graduation Ceremony is scheduled for Monday, April 24.
-Click here for detailed information about Commencement 2023.
+- Click here for detailed information about Commencement

-The inspiration really came from a brainstorm with the LGBTQAI+ Task Force in Fall 2019.
-In that conversation, it was brought up that there was no formal sense of recognition for students who made it to graduation despite the enduring challenges of being queer.
-As part of the ceremony, students will also be able to receive a rainbow cord to wear at commencement (if they choose) and keep as a token of their success and hopefully remind them of their journey at Witt and the chosen family they’ve found along the way.
+A tradition that began in the mid-1990s across the country, this cultural celebration recognizes LGBTQ+ students of all ethnicities and acknowledges their persistence, leadership, and contributions to the University.
+Wittenberg joined the many colleges and universities in celebrating this occasion in 2019.
+As part of the celebration, students will be able to receive a lavender cord to wear at commencement (if they choose) and keep as a token of their success and hopefully remind them of their journey at Witt and the chosen family they’ve found along the way.

 Who can attend and register for this celebration?